ucdavisdatalab/workshop_nlp_with_python/_sources/chapters/02_text-annotation-with-spacy.md

 We'll discuss some of the more complex annotations later on, both in this session and others.
 For now, let's collect some simple information about each of the tokens in our document.
-We'll use list comprehension to do so.
-We'll also use the `.text` attribute for each token, since we only want the text representation.
-Otherwise, we'd be creating a list of generators, where each generator has all those attribute for every token!
-(This is why we made sure to only use `.text` in our work with _The Odyssey_ above.)
+To do so, we use a list comprehension on the `.text` attribute of each token.

 ```{code-cell}
 words = ' '.join(tok.text for tok in carafe if tok.is_alpha)